DerGuru/The-Resonant/New Chapters/01 - Part1/P1-14_Marker_at_Home.md

 He unlocked the door quickly, stepped inside, and locked it behind him.
 His hands were shaking.

 *Can you tell what it does?*

 *It's a passive identifier.
 Someone placed it to mark your location.
 Likely so they can monitor comings and goings.
 Or find you again easily.*

-*Can you remove it?*
+*Can you remove it?* Jason asked, entering his apartment.

 *I could try.
 But that would alert whoever placed it that you noticed.
 Better to leave it for now and be aware of its presence.*

-Jason slid down the door until he was sitting on the floor, his knees drawn up.
+Jason slid down the closed door until he was sitting on the floor, his knees drawn up.
 "They know where I live."

 *Yes.*